 ATTACHMENT C: General information about HF and medical follow-up

-ATTACHMENT D: Material Safety data Sheet (MSDS) of Hydrofluoric Acid (HF)
+ATTACHMENT D: Material Safety data Sheet (SDS) of Hydrofluoric Acid (HF)

 Toxicological Properties of Hydrogen Fluoride